varung-coder/OIBSIP/GVARUN_TASK1/README.md

 ---

-## 📌 Note
+## 📌 Submission Note
-This project is created as part of the **Oasis Infobyte Internship - Task 1 Submission**.
+This project is submitted as part of the **Oasis Infobyte Internship - Task 1** requirements.

 ---

-⭐ Thank you for reviewing my project!
+⭐ Thank you for reviewing my submission!